 aka the exam where you drink 6 beers - Passing (60%+) gives you an official BJCP rank of Recognized and ID#

 The exam is simple - fill out 6 BJCP scoresheets.
 You will be graded on how well you did based on areas such as: detail, thoroughness, off flavor identification, and stylistic enforcement.
 Everything is taken into account, so don't forget to put your name at the top!
 Passing this exam (60%+) will cost you $40 and earn you a rank of Recognized.
 If you fail, no sweat, you are ranked Apprentice and required to retake the Tasting exam within two years (retakes are only $15).

 Tasting Exams are offered at one location in the WORLD each Saturday.
 Complete list of upcoming exams.
-If you are interested in our exam at Oak Road in Summerville on August 12th 2017, contact Josh ASAP.
+If you are interested in our July 2018 exam contact us.
 If you decide to take an exam somewhere else, you MUST contact the proctor ahead of time.
 Bring your Certificate from Step 1 to verify your eligibility for the Tasting exam.

 Step 3 - Move up in Rank

 To move up in Rank you will need to take the Written Exam, given quarterly (upcoming exams - search for quarterly).
 Your score on Written and Tasting exams will give you a composite score, the table below shows the requirements for each rank.
 Keep in mind, testing to 80% does not instantly make you a Master level judge.
 The testing simply 'unlocks' those levels.
 To level up, you must gain experience points.
 Fret not, experience points are retroactive!
 Participating in competitions such as our Colonial Cup will get you points even before you earn your BJCP rank and ID.